fawad-khan-1/TrafficLightEET3350/README.md

 Based on the detected input, the program executes the appropriate traffic-control sequence and controls the LEDs representing the traffic signals.

-The original program is organized around three primary traffic-control functions:
+The program is organized around three primary traffic-control functions:

 - `NSTraffic()` – controls the north-south traffic sequence
 - `EWTraffic()` – controls the east-west traffic sequence